ryancdickson/staging/docs/BR.md

 #### 3.2.2.9 Multi-Perspective Domain Validation

 Multi-Perspective Domain Validation attempts to corroborate the Primary Domain Validation Determination and Primary CAA Determination by re-completing the entirety of the domain validation process from multiple geographic Network Perspectives before subscriber certificate issuance.
 This process can improve protection against equally-specific prefix Border Gateway Protocol (BGP) attacks or hijacks.

+Network Perspectives are considered distinct when the straight-line distance between the two States or Provinces they reside in are separated by a distance of at least 500 km.

+The network infrastructure providing Internet connectivity to a Network Perspective MAY be administered by the same organization providing the computational services required to operate the Network Perspective.

 Each Network Perspective MUST independently complete the entirety of the following:
 - the domain validation process used to establish the Primary Domain Validation Determination (i.e., including DNS lookups for A records), and